Elliston Rahming: Education

 Rahming earned a bachelor's in Sociology from Bethune–Cookman University.
-He later earned a masters in social work and Ph.D with an emphasis in Criminology from George Warren Brown School of Social Work at Washington University in St. Louis.
+He later earned a master's degree in social work and Ph.D. with an emphasis in Criminology from George Warren Brown School of Social Work at Washington University in St. Louis.
 He is a graduate of the Houston, Texas-based Anger Management Training Institute as an Anger Resolution Therapist and has completed study tours of forty prisons in fifteen countries.

 Career

-He served as Special Advisors to two Bahamian Prime Ministers: Consultant Advisor on Crime within the Ministry of National Security; Executive Director of the Y.M.C.A. of Greater Miami; founder and executive director of Respect Academy (now Westminster College) in Nassau, Bahamas; Member of the Bahamas Senate (1992 – 1997); Secretary General of The Progressive Liberal Party; Commissioner (Superintendent) of the Department of Corrections of The Bahamas (2005 – 2013); Bahamas Ambassador to the United Nations and the O.A.S.
+He served as Special Advisors to two Bahamian Prime Ministers: Consultant Advisor on Crime within the Ministry of National Security; executive director of the Y.M.C.A. of Greater Miami; founder and executive director of Respect Academy (now Westminster College) in Nassau, Bahamas; Member of the Bahamas Senate (1992 – 1997); Secretary General of The Progressive Liberal Party; Commissioner (Superintendent) of the Department of Corrections of The Bahamas (2005 – 2013); Bahamas Ambassador to the United Nations and the O.A.S.
 (Organization of American States); C.E.O. of The InterTech Group (provider of security and investigation services) and President of Common Ground, an Anger Management and Mediation Training Institute.
-He was National Chairman of the Bahamas Duke of Edinburgh Youth Awards Program (now Governor General’s Youth Award Program).
+He was National Chairman of the Bahamas Duke of Edinburgh Youth Awards Program (now Governor General's Youth Award Program).

 Honors

-Rahming is an inductee into the National Deans’ List (U.S.A.); Who’s Who Among Students in American Colleges and Universities; listed in Jones Communications’ ‘Bahamian Living Legends’ and selected by Bethune-Cookman University among its “Magnificent 100” – a tribute to the top 100 graduates.
+Rahming is an inductee into the National Deans’ List (U.S.A.); Who's Who Among Students in American Colleges and Universities; listed in Jones Communications’ ‘Bahamian Living Legends’ and selected by Bethune-Cookman University among its “Magnificent 100” – a tribute to the top 100 graduates.